A trophy followed by tirades and ugly defeats. José Mourinho’s turbulent stay at Roma is finished

 Roma announced on Tuesday that the outspoken coach was leaving the club “with immediate effect” — two days after a 3-1 loss at AC Milan left the Giallorossi in ninth place in Serie A and at risk of missing the Champions League for a sixth straight season.

+Former Roma captain Daniele De Rossi, 40, was named as Mourinho’s replacement, with a contract through to the end of the season.

-Mourinho was in his third season at Roma and his contract was due to expire in June.
+Mourinho was in his third season at the club and his contract was due to expire in June.
 He led the Giallorossi to the UEFA Conference League title in his first season and Roma was a Europa League finalist last season.

-But Mourinho was also given a series of bans for his protests and tirades against referees — which was clearly not appreciated by Roma’s American owners.
+But Mourinho was also given a series of bans for his protests and tirades against referees — which were clearly not appreciated by Roma’s American owners.

 Mourinho was suspended by UEFA from four European games for verbally abusing the Europa League final referee in a stadium garage after Roma lost to Sevilla.
 He was also suspended for the game at Milan on Sunday due to protests.